Hot tub: Heating and energy use

 There are several different types of spa covers.
 Some covers are better for insulation and therefore are lighter on internal parts and energy efficiency.
 Some examples of covers are insulated, aluminum, rolling, or a tonneau.

 Sanitation and water quality

 Since some hot tubs are not drained after each use it is necessary to treat the water to keep it attractive and safe.
 It must be neither too alkaline nor too acidic, and must be sanitised to stay free of harmful microorganisms.
 Partly due to their high water temperatures, hot tubs can pose particular health risks if not regularly maintained: outbreaks of Legionnaires' Disease have been traced to poorly sanitized hot tubs.
 Typically chlorine or bromine are used as sanitizers, but salt water chlorination is starting to become more common.
-Hot tubs should also be periodically shocked,Hot Tub Shock is a chemical sanitizer used to treat water in spas and hot tubs.
-It is with chlorine, bromine-based, or non-chlorine shock products that kill bacteria, germs, and other contaminants in the water.
-Hot Tub Shock helps maintain the pH balance of hot tub water, reducing odors and discoloration as it improves sanitization levels.

 Sanitation can also be aided by a non-chemical ozonator.